Montana Trans Camp 2!

 What should I bring?

-We'll send a list of recommended things to bring after accepting folks!
-Just general camping stuff, though.
-You're highly encouraged to bring activities, art, and interests to share with others.Required (either bring your own or ask for assistance): Tent, sleeping bag/camp blanket, weather appropriate clothes, flashlight or headlamp, any meds/hormones/health needs, sunscreen, lots of water, food for the entire timeRecommended: Camp chair, sleeping pad or blow-up mattress, bug spray (unknown if they'll be around), first aid suppliesOptional: Games & other activities, art supplies, instruments, camp cooking/boiling equipment, earplugs, etc
+I'll send a list of recommended things to bring after accepting folks!
+The list will just include general camping stuff, but you're highly encouraged to bring activities, art, and interests to share with others.Required (either bring your own or ask for assistance): Tent, sleeping bag/camp blanket, weather appropriate clothes, flashlight or headlamp, any medications/hormones/health needs, sunscreen, lots of water, food for the entire timeRecommended: Camp chair, sleeping pad or blow-up mattress, bug spray, first aid suppliesOptional: Games & other activities, art supplies, instruments, camp cooking/boiling equipment, earplugs, etc